Singapore

 In our opinion, the most fun and practical way to explore Singapore is the old-fashioned leg car!
 We did an awful lot of walking, occasionally taking the bus, metro or a Grab taxi.
 Ideal because it gives you the freedom to explore the city at your own pace.

-Metro (MRT) or Bus
+Metro (MRT) of Bus

 Buy tickets: At every metro station, you will find ticket machines where you can easily pay in cash.
 Just enter your destination and the amount appears.
 You will then get a ticket that allows you to both check in and out at the entrance gates.
 It is also possible to access the gates directly with your Visa or Mastercard.
 A single ride costs about SGD 2 on average, which is about €1.40.